nilearn/nilearn/CONTRIBUTING.rst

 Contribution Guidelines
 ------------------------
-To set-up your contribution environment see : :ref:`Setting up your environment` We ask every contributor to respect common guidelines.
+To set-up your contribution environment see : `Setting up your environment`_ We ask every contributor to respect common guidelines.
 Those are inspired from `scikit-learn
 <https://scikit-learn.org/stable/developers/contributing.html#contributing-code>`_